Rubius Therapeutics Inc. (RUBY) and Revance Therapeutics Inc. (NASDAQ:RVNC) Comparing side by side | New Business Observer

 |-37.06%

-For the past year Rubius Therapeutics Inc.’s stock price has smaller decline than Revance Therapeutics Inc.
+For the past year Rubius Therapeutics Inc. was less bearish than Revance Therapeutics Inc.

 Rubius Therapeutics, Inc. focuses on the development of red cell therapeutics (RCTs) for the treatment of patients with severe diseases through its rubius erythrocyte design cellular therapy platform.
 The company is developing various RCTs, such as RTX-134 for treatment of classic and moderate phenylketonuria; RTX-Uricase/URAT1 for treatment of chronic refractory gout; RTX-CBS for treatment of homocystinuria; RTX-OxOx for the treatment of second-line hyperoxaluria; and RTX-ALAD for the treatment of acute intermittent porphyria.
 It is also developing RTX-212 and RTX-4-1BBL for treatment of solid tumors; RTX-212 for hematological cancer; RTX-aAPC to treat solid and hematological cancers; and other product candidates for autoimmune disorders.
 The company was founded in 2013 and is based in Cambridge, Massachusetts.